danielkkelly/iac/aws/README.md

 # Create a KeyPair in whatever region(s) you will use

 AWS uses a key pair to default the default SSH keys for a newly created EC2 instance.
 You'll need to create a key pair and pull it down for logging into the instance and use with Ansible.
+See EC2 / Network & Security / Key Pairs.
+If you already have a key pair you can import its public key.

 # AWS Configuration